 (US-Citizens do not but others might)

-Luggage cost during a domestic flight
+Luggage cost during the domestic flight

-Alcoholic Drinks (unless specified)
+Drinks (unless specified)

 (will be collected on arrival)